tmtsoftware/csw/docs/src/main/commons/create-component.md

 -   Shutdown
 -   Lock

-The state the component is in dictates the actions it can take when it receives a message or command, and how those actions are carried out.
+The state the component is in dictates the actions it can take when it receives a message or command, and whether those actions are carried out.

-### Idle
+### Idle and Initialize

 The component initializes in the idle state.
 The Top Level Actor calls the `initialize` hook of `ComponentHandlers` as the first thing on boot-up.
 Component developers write their initialization logic in this hook.
-The logic could also do things like accessing the Configuration Service to fetch the hardware configurations to set the hardware to default positions.
+The logic can also do things like accessing the Configuration Service to fetch the hardware configurations to set the hardware to default positions.

 After initialization, if the component would have configured `RegisterAndTrack` for `locationServiceUsage`, then the Top Level Actor will start tracking the `connections` configured for that component.
 This use case is mostly applicable for Sequencers and Assemblies.
 HCDs mostly will have `RegisterOnly` configured for `locationServiceUsage`.

-The Supervisor actor will now register itself with the Location Service.
-Registering with the Location Service will notify other components tracking this component with a `LocationUpdated` event containing a `Location` with a reference to the Supervisor actor.
+If `initialize` is successful, the Supervisor will register the component with the Location Service.
+Registering with the Location Service will notify other components tracking this component with a `LocationUpdated` event containing a `Location` with a reference to the Supervisor of the component.

 After successful registration, the component will transition to the `Running` state.